Skip to main content

 3. Add collect.js (Recommended)

-For maximum evidence coverage, add the collect.js script to your checkout page.
-This captures device fingerprint and IP address — data that Stripe does not include in payment events.
+For the full evidence stack, add the collect.js script to your checkout page.
+This captures device fingerprint and IP address, data that Stripe does not include in payment events.
+One line, no wiring — it passively associates the signal with the payment for you.

 <script src="https://certnode.io/collect.js"></script>